 - When a major drop in equity occurs

 - When entering into or dissolving a partnership

 Our Farm Advocacy Services

 - Financial Planning: Cash flow projections, financial evaluation, discuss options, debt restructuring, provide information on debt resolution, assist/prepare loan applications, identify financial goals

 - Lender Negotiations: Mediation planning/sessions, Farm Service Agency, farm credit services, banks, other creditors

 - Farm Programs: Planning, application preparation, National Appeals Division assistance

 - Legal Services: Referrals, assistance in case preparation

 - Social Services: Applications, referrals

-Tyler works closely with our Lead Farmer Advocate to manage individual contract livestock and poultry farmer cases, providing farmers with resources, information, and helping assess financial options and strategies.
+Tyler works closely with our Lead Farm Advocate and Farmer Advocate to manage individual contract livestock and poultry farmer cases, providing farmers with resources and information, and helping assess financial options and strategies.